stackhpc/ansible-lustre/README.md

 - `proj3` mounted only by `client3`
 Each of these directories is owned by a "project owner" user of the same name.

-The Lustre configurations applied to the clients represent different access scenarios:
+The Lustre configurations applied to the clients model different access scenarios:
-- `client1` is on the low-latency network, shares LDAP with the server and has full access to the filesystem (i.e. as defined by Linux permissions) except that the client's root user is not privileged.
+- `client1` models a client on the low-latency network which shares LDAP with the server and has full access to the filesystem (i.e. as controlled by normalLinux permissions), except that the client's root user is not privileged.
-- `client2` has access to the same project, but does not share LDAP and has restricted access with the client's root user acting as the project owner.
+- `client2` models a client with access to the same project, but which does not share LDAP and has restricted access with the client's root user acting as the project owner.
-- `client3` is in an isolated project, does not share LDAP and has restricted access with a specific `datamanager` user acting as the project owner.
+- `client3` models a client in a isolated project, which does not share LDAP and has restricted access with a specific `datamanager` user acting as the project owner.

-In addition, some example "project users" are set up to permit testing the above permission control:
+Note that no LDAP service is actually provided here and all users are defined/configured by Ansible.
+The following "project users" are set up to permit testing the above access control scenarios:
 - `client1`: `andy` and `alex`
 - `client2`: `becky` and `ben`
 - `client3`: `catrin` and `charlie`

-For information on how to control this, see [Nodemaps](nodemaps) below.
+For information on how these aspects are configured, see [Nodemaps](nodemaps) below.

-For demonstration purposes, the three clients are set up as follows:

-Client 1:
-- Represents a "trusted" client on the low-latency network using the same LDAP as the server.
-- Mounts the `proj12` subdirectory
-- Users can see canonical filesystem uid/gids.
-- Root is squashed to the "nobody" user, uid/gid=99.

-Client 2:
-- Represents a client with access to the low-latency network but no shared LDAP.
-- Also mounts the `proj12` subdirectory.
-- Users cannot see canonical filesystem uid/gids.
-- Root is mapped to the project owner user.
-- All other users are mapped to a "project member" user.

-Client 3:
-- Represents a client in an isolated project, with no shared LDAP.
-- Mounts the `proj3` subdirectory.
-- Users cannot see canonical filesystem uid/gids.
-- Root is squashed to the "nobody" user, uid/gid=99.
-- A non-root user "datamanager" is mapped to the project owner.
-- All other users are mapped to a "project member" user.

 # Usage
 The below assumes deployment on `vss` from `ilab-gate`.